PHPCSStandards/PHPCSStandards.github.io/wiki/Fixing-Errors-Automatically.md

-> Note: This documentation is for the [phpcs-fixer](https://github.com/squizlabs/PHP_CodeSniffer/tree/phpcs-fixer) branch only.
+> Note: This documentation is for the [phpcs-fixer](https://github.com/squizlabs/PHP_CodeSniffer/tree/phpcs-fixer) branch only, to be released as version 2.0.0.
 Everything described here is still experimental.

 > Testing of the `phpcbf` command is more easily done from a Git clone rather than being installed via PEAR.
 If you choose to use a Git clone, use the commands `/path/to/PHP_CodeSniffer/scripts/phpcs` and `/path/to/PHP_CodeSniffer/scripts/phpcbf` instead of the ones shown in the documentation below.